Abdullah-Abduldayem/turtlebot_mall_navigation/README.md

 rosrun turtlebot_mall_navigation store_button.py <num>
 ```

-where `num` is a value between 1 and 12, inclusive.
+where `<num>` is an integer between 1 and 12, inclusive.
 This command can be executed multiple times consequitively.
 Stores are visited in a first-come-first-served manner.
+The normal patrolling pattern resumes after all requested stores have been visited.